 - Preparation: Activities and policies developed well in advance to identify risks, structure response teams, and establish tools and procedures.

-- Response: Immediate actions taken once a crisis breaks, including activating plans, communicating clearly, and deploying resources to limit impact.
+- Response: Immediate actions are taken once a crisis breaks out, including activating plans, communicating clearly, and deploying resources to limit impact.

 - Recovery: Actions aimed at restoring normal operations, evaluating performance, and capturing lessons learned to bolster future resilience.